 United Nations’ Convention on the Rights of Persons with Disabilities (UNCRPD)

 The United Nations Convention is an international treaty that ensures the rights of people with disabilities.
 The UN legislation under Article 9 recognizes the rights of disabled people to access information and communications, including information and communications technologies and systems.
-Article 21 also gives the right to freedom of expression and opinion by those with disabilities, granting them an equal opportunity with others to participate.
-Like it applies in Australia Web Accessibility Laws, the UNCRP has also been ratified by the New Zealand government.
+Article 21 also gives the right to freedom of expression and opinion to those with disabilities, granting them an equal opportunity with others to participate.
+Like it applies to Australia’s Web Accessibility Laws, the UNCRP has also been ratified by the New Zealand government.

 Providing disabled access to websites and applications, not only benefits people with disabilities but old people.
-In fact, 35% of disabled people in New Zealand are over 65 years old – that’s 370,000 people, and this number will continue to grow due to an increase in life expectancy.
-The NZ Government Web Standards has clearly moved to ensure 25% of the country’s population have equal access by manding public organizations to make websites accessible.
+35% of disabled people in New Zealand are over 65 years old – that’s 370,000 people, and this number will continue to grow due to an increase in life expectancy.
+The NZ Government Web Standards have moved to ensure that 25% of the country’s population have equal access by demanding public organizations to make websites accessible.

-In other words, complying with the WCAG guidelines will fulfill obligations.
-Governmental entities in New Zealand must their website (including smaller sub-sites such as an online shop, an area for each department within the organization, a blog area) and web page (including web applications, web services, and single-page applications) comply with Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards (subject to the exceptions).
+In other words, complying with the international web accessibility checklist will fulfill obligations.
+Governmental entities in New Zealand must their website (including smaller sub-sites such as an online shop, an area for each department within the organization, and a blog area) and web page (including web applications, web services, and single-page applications) comply with Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards (subject to the exceptions).